 - Noticeable changes in the way the teeth fit together when biting or chewing.

 What Are the Different Stages of Periodontal Disease?

 Like stated above, there are two main stages of periodontal disease.
 If immediate periodontal disease treatment is given in the first stage, the disease can be reversed and any loss of a tooth can be prevented.
 Generally, to prevent periodontal disease, it is important to observe good and proper oral hygiene practices as well as schedule a dental visit for dental cleanings and check-ups at least twice a year.

-If your dentist detects any sign or symptom of periodontal disease during the dental check-up, he or she would be able to commence immediate periodontal disease treatment on you to eliminate the disease and instruct you on necessary steps to take as regards proper and improved at-home dental care.
+If your dentist detects any sign or symptom of periodontal disease during the dental check-up, he or she would be able to commence immediate periodontal disease treatment on you to eliminate the disease and instruct you on the necessary steps to take as regards proper and improved at-home dental care.

 Stage 1: Gingivitis

-This is the early stage of periodontal disease and is mostly caused by bacterial build up.
+This is the early stage of periodontal disease and is mostly caused by bacterial build-up.
 Gingivitis affects only the soft tissue of the gingivae and inflammation is noticed around the gums with the appearance of swelling and redness.
 Bleeding gums during and after during tooth brushing and irritating gums are also indications of the presence of gingivitis.
-In order to prevent the development of gingival disease, it is necessary to remove the plaque build-ups.
+In order to prevent the development of the gingival disease, it is necessary to remove the plaque build-ups.

 Affected patients may not experience any pain and discomfort at this stage.
 In fact, the sign and symptoms may be subtle or very mild and include:

 - Metallic taste or bad breath in the mouth